Best Locations · Build Order · Power Systems · Hull Integrity · Advanced Layouts · 2026

 | Scout | Explores new biomes and reports locations | Feeding the team information about resource nodes and wreck locations while others build |

-Shared Storage: All players can access the same base Lockers.
-Establish a naming convention early — chaotic storage in co-op becomes exponentially worse with each player who dumps items randomly.
+Shared Storage: All base Storage Lockers are fully shared — every player can open and take from any locker.
+Only items in a player's personal character inventory are individual.
+Private storage is planned but not yet in the game.
+Because of this, establish a naming and organization convention early — chaotic storage in co-op becomes exponentially worse with each player who dumps items randomly.
 Enforce the zone system from the beginning.

 Parallel Base Building: Each player can build simultaneously.
 Two players building at once dramatically cuts construction time.
 Pair an Architect (places pieces) with a Miner (delivers materials) for maximum efficiency.